appscode/blog/content/post/gke-mysql/index.md

 Now if we check our GCS bucket we can see that the backup has been successful.
 ![gcs Success](gcsSuccess.png)
-> **If you reached here CONGRATULATIONS!! :confetti_ball:  :partying_face: :confetti_ball: The backup has been successful**.
-If you didn't its okay.
-You can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20OpenShift).
+> We have successfully backed up the database using stash.
+If you had any problems throughout the process you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20OpenShift).

 ## Recover